≡ Menu

 Can I qualify for life insurance if I have been diagnosed with Myasthenia Gravis (MG)?

-Yes, individuals who have been diagnosed with Myasthenia Gravis can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, some may even be able to qualify for some of the best no medical exam life insurance companies at a Preferred rate!
+Yes, individuals who have been diagnosed with Myasthenia Gravis can and often will qualify for a traditional term or whole life insurance policy.
+In fact, some may even be eligible for some of the best no-medical-exam life insurance companies at a Preferred rate!

-For some, Myasthenia Gravis can prove to be quite serious which is why most (if not all) of the top-rated life insurance companies are going to want to ask an applicant a wide range of questions all about their disease so that they can get a better idea of how “serious” your condition is and what kind of “risk” you might pose to them should they decide to approve your application.
+For some, Myasthenia Gravis can prove quite severe, which is why most (if not all) of the top-rated life insurance companies will want to ask an applicant a wide range of questions about their disease so that they can get a better idea of how “serious” your condition is and what kind of “risk” you might pose to them should they decide to approve your application.

 Why do life insurance companies care if I have been diagnosed with Myasthenia Gravis?

-The main reason why a life insurance company is going to “care” if an individual has been diagnosed with Myasthenia Gravis is that in extreme cases, this disease can actually “attack” the muscles one uses to breathe, causing someone to either have difficultly breathing or simply become unable to breathe on their own!
+The main reason a life insurance company will “care” if an individual has been diagnosed with Myasthenia Gravis is that, in extreme cases, this disease can actually “attack” the muscles one uses to breathe, causing someone to either have difficulty breathing or become unable to breathe on their own!

 “What if…?”

-We wanted to take a moment and describe what Myasthenia Gravis is as well as highlight some of the most common symptoms of this disease so that we might gain a better understanding of what it is that a life insurance underwriter will be looking for when making his or her decision about your life insurance application.
+This is why we wanted to take a moment and describe what Myasthenia Gravis is as well as highlight some of the most common symptoms of this disease so that we might gain a better understanding of what it is that a life insurance underwriter will be looking for when making their decision about your life insurance application.

 Myasthenia Gravis Defined:

-Myasthenia Gravies is considered a chronic autoimmune disease that attacks certain skeletal muscles causing them to become weak over time.
-The most commonly affected muscles are usually the ones involved in breathing and moving parts of the body, including one’s arms and legs.
+Myasthenia Gravis is considered a chronic autoimmune disease that attacks specific skeletal muscles, causing them to become weak over time.
+The most commonly affected muscles are those involved in breathing and moving parts of the body, including arms and legs.

 Common symptoms may include: